The Story in Sebastiao Salgado’s workers

 Conclusion

 Salgado uses Workers to depict an important yet neglected part of the world.
-The hardworking people are responsible for building civilizations but do not get credit or recognition for it.
+The hardworking people are responsible for building civilizations but do not get credit or recognition.
 He is keen on providing unforgettable images of what life is at the grassroots level.
-The physical part is in deep contrast to the event-less office work where the participants get the highest credit.
+The physical part is in deep contrast to the event-less office work, where the participants get the highest credit.

 Hopefully, it will teach most people a lesson about this sometimes forgotten part of society.
 Its tonal inspiration and detailed picture stories make it a recommendable book to all generations.
 The pictures contain enough detail to tell many stories within the main story.
 There are, therefore, many themes that emerge from the photo collection.